Whether you’re brand new to photography or want to learn some new tips, this is your hub for photography tips and insights.

 What Is Photography?

-A photo can have a deeper meaning and tell thousand important stories.
+A photo can have a deeper meaning and tell thousands of important stories.
 One of the best examples is photos taken during the war.

 There are many eye-opening photos circulated during the war.

-Some photos snap the winners’ glorious moment while the others show the utter devastation of citizens caught in the crossfire.
+Some photos snap the winners’ glorious moments while others show the utter devastation of citizens caught in the crossfire.